 Our last three blogs have been focused on helping you identify warning signs that some extra care may be needed for your elderly loved ones.
-If you’ve now determined that Mom or Dad could benefit from a helping hand, the next step is to discuss your feelings with him or her.
+If you’ve now determined that Mom or Dad could benefit from a helping hand, the next step is to start a senior care conversation.
 And from our experience, this can be tricky.
 No one wants to feel as though they’re incapable of taking care of themselves, and a sense of denial and defensiveness is common.

 To make for a smoother conversation, try some of these tips: